wp-plugins/leaguemanager/readme.txt

 * NEW: modular setup of plugin
 * NEW: actions and filters for specific sport types
 * NEW: shortcodes to display list of teams and team info
-* NEW: three dropdown menus for leagues, seasons and matches on post page
+* NEW: three drop-down menus for leagues, seasons and matches on post page
 * NEW: track status of team ranking compared to last standing
 * NEW: several new sports
 * NEW: Match Statistics with Team Roster from ProjectManager